Who Shares Fake News? Uncovering Insights from Social Media Users' Post Histories: Web Appendix F - Exploratory Analyses: Fact-Check Sharers, Left/Right-Leaning Media Sharers

-\emph{Distinguishing Fake-News Sharers from Fact-Check Sharers.} The comparison of fake-news sharers and fact-check sharers shows consistent effects across both samples (Snopes and Hoaxy; see Figure \ref{Figure_Hoaxy_CohensD_Pos} and \ref{Figure_Hoaxy_CohensD_Neg} for Hoaxy).
+The comparison of fake-news sharers and fact-check sharers shows consistent effects across both samples (Snopes and Hoaxy; see Figure \ref{Figure_Hoaxy_CohensD_Pos} and \ref{Figure_Hoaxy_CohensD_Neg} for Hoaxy).
 Notably, we find that the variables distinguishing fake-news sharers from the random or matched sample do not necessarily distinguish them well from fact-check sharers.
 Fake-news sharers and fact-check sharers have important commonalities in terms of their social media activity and certain textual cues.
-For example, both groups are very active on social media platforms (tweets per day: 10.55 vs. 11.68, d = 0.07, p = 0.118).
-Moreover, the two groups show similarly high levels of negative emotions, particularly anger (negative emotions: 2.46 vs. 2.48, d = 0.02, p = 0.592; anger: 1.02 vs. 1.03 d = 0.023, p = 0.60).
+For example, both groups are very active on social media platforms.
+Moreover, the two groups show similarly high levels of negative emotions, particularly anger.

 However, we also find variables that distinguish between the two groups well in terms of socio-demographics, political affiliation, and textual cues.
-As previously mentioned, fake-news sharers follow a considerably larger number of fake-news outlets, confirming the face validity of our approach to identifying fake-news and fact-check sharers (2.01 vs. 1.15, d = 0.31, p $<$ 0.001).
-Compared to fact-check sharers, fake-news sharers are more conservative, as seen in higher exclusive followership of Republican accounts (34\% vs. 16\%, h = 0.42, p $<$ 0.001), and also of conservative media outlets such as Fox News (Fox News: 28\% vs. 16\%, h = 0.29,p $<$ 0.001).
+As previously mentioned, fake-news sharers follow a considerably larger number of fake-news outlets, confirming the face validity of our approach to identifying fake-news and fact-check sharers.
+Compared to fact-check sharers, fake-news sharers are more conservative, as seen in higher exclusive followership of Republican accounts, and also of conservative media outlets such as Fox News.

 We see traces in language that also distinguish fake-news sharers from fact-check sharers.
-Mentions of existentially based needs, such as death and religion, are considerably greater for fake-news sharers (death: 0.34 vs. 0.28, d = 0.25,p $<$ 0.001; religion: 0.53 vs. 0.41, d = 0.18,p $<$ 0.001).
-Power, an important variable that distinguishes fake-news sharers from the random and the matched sample, is also considerably higher for fake-news sharers (3.35 vs. 3.18, d = 0.13,p $<$ 0.01).
-Interestingly, the language of fake-news sharers is more analytical than that of fact-check sharers (80.68 vs. 77.00, d = 0.29,p $<$ 0.001).
-Regarding differences in personality traits, we find that fake-news sharers are more agreeable (0.44 vs. 0.43, d = 0.20,p $<$ 0.001) and exhibit lower levels of neuroticism (0.42 vs. 0.44, d = 0.24,p $<$ 0.001) than fact-check sharers, although both groups have significantly higher levels of neuroticism compared to all other groups.
+Mentions of existentially based needs, such as death and religion, are considerably greater for fake-news sharers.
+Power, an important variable that distinguishes fake-news sharers from the random and the matched sample, is also considerably higher for fake-news sharers.
+Interestingly, the language of fake-news sharers is more analytical than that of fact-check sharers.
+Regarding differences in personality traits, we find that fake-news sharers are more agreeable and exhibit lower levels of neuroticism than fact-check sharers, although both groups have significantly higher levels of neuroticism compared to all other groups. \\